-Back in the “Mad Men” days, many ads were created based off hunches, assumptions or gut feelings.
-But, in a time where people are inundated with pop ups, banners, and billboards, you really need to do your homework if you want your ads to succeed.
+Back in the “Mad Men” days, most ads were created based off hunches, assumptions or gut feelings.
+But, in a time where people are inundated with pop-ups, banners, and billboards, you really need to do your homework if you want your ads to succeed.
 With so much data readily available to marketers and designers alike, it’s crucial that you put in the time to research the best approach for your campaign and let that data drive the direction you take with your advertising design.

 When it comes to your ads, there are so many options for you to leverage, from digital channels like email marketing to traditional channels like magazine ads.
 In this guide, we’ll be walking through 8 forms of advertising design, with examples to help inspire your next campaign.

 Until 2006, you would generally only find this type of ad on TV.
 However, when YouTube gained its popularity (accounting for 60% of internet traffic), innovative brands like Nike saw an opportunity to break through the noise and advertise through online videos.

 Now, video ads live everywhere; on Youtube, Instagram, TV, blogs, and so much more.
 Generally, video ads are a bigger investment because they often require a lot more production than traditional images or even graphic design.
 However, when done right the results can be worth the investment.

 There are many studies around the effectiveness of video in advertising, such as brands experiencing a 20-30% increase in conversion rates when their Facebook ads used video instead of stills.
 It’s hard to ignore the power of video!

 With a larger investment, you want to make sure you’re using your money wisely.
 Not only should the message resonate with your audience, but how you’re portraying that message is equally as important.